MARLIN: Multi-Agent Reinforcement Learning Guided by Language-Based Inter-Robot Negotiation: Method

 \subsection{Inter-Robot Negotiation}

-To generate actions using language models, the robots discuss the next step to take.
-Due to the nature of LLMs, these discussions are conducted in natural language and hence are understandable by human observers.
-The language models act as planners instead of controllers.
-A lower layer is used to translate the high-level actions, e.g. \verb|@NORTH|, into linear and angular velocities for the robot wheels.
-This also allows MARLIN to be applied to other discrete planning tasks by simply writing a translator from high-level to low-level actions, and redefining the LLMs' actions.
+To generate actions using language models, robots negotiate the next step through natural-language dialogue, making the planning process interpretable to human observers.
+The LLMs act as high-level planners rather than controllers; a lower layer translates discrete actions (e.g. \verb|@NORTH|) into linear and angular wheel velocities.
+This abstraction allows MARLIN to be applied to other discrete planning tasks by redefining the available LLM actions and implementing an appropriate action translator.
 In this work, the LLMs were hosted remotely and accessed over the Internet.
-At the beginning of a negotiation round, one of the robots is chosen to be the leader, this can either be deterministic (used in our experiments) or a random choice from all robots.
-This helps to mitigate agents yielding the decision to another agent, which assistant-style LLMs are prone to doing~\cite{liCAMELCommunicativeAgents2023}.
-Then the robots alternate to discuss (in pairs) the best actions for both agents until they either come to a consensus or reach the message limit.
-Once an action has been agreed, the movements are stored and simulated, and the robots are given their updated positions.
-This process repeats until either all robots reach their goals, or they reach the maximum number of moves.
-Plans are cached for use in later training, or until they are replaced with higher-performing ones.
-In the system prompt, the robots are given the format in which responses should be written.
-This format can then be parsed to extract the agreed moves.
-If the models produce an output in a different format, they are prompted to correct it.
-Operator preferences could also be included in the system prompt to further influence robot behaviour.
-A diagram of the negotiation mechanism can be seen in \Cref{fig-negotiation-diagram}.
+At the start of each negotiation round, one robot is designated as the leader---deterministically in our experiments, though random selection is also possible---to reduce the tendency of assistant-style LLMs to defer decisions to other agents~\cite{liCAMELCommunicativeAgents2023}.
+The robots then alternate messages, proposing and evaluating actions until a joint decision is reached, or a message limit is exceeded.
+Once agreed, the actions are executed in simulation and the robots receive updated observations.
+This process repeats until all robots reach their goals or a maximum number of steps is reached.
+Generated plans are cached for reuse during training unless replaced by higher-performing alternatives.
+The system prompt specifies the environment rules and required response format, enabling the agreed actions to be parsed automatically.
+Figure~\ref{fig-negotiation-diagram} illustrates the negotiation mechanism.